a-velickov/cat-breeds/README.md

 ### App
 Inside the app folder you can find source-code for a simple web app to display said info and data.

+### Api
+A simple api for some general fetch and data manipulation.
+Most code can be found in apilab3.js file and the documentation of given paths and possible responses can be found in openapi.json.